maciejujma/rust-qa-cli/README.md

 ```

 ## Help
-To get the application description, usage syntax and the list of options use `cargo run -- --help`
+To get the application's description, usage syntax or the list of options use `cargo run -- --help`